webiny/docs.webiny.com/docs/webiny/introduction.md

 sidebar_label: Introduction
 ---

-Webiny is a developer-friendly serverless CMS which helps you build websites, apps and APIs by providing a set of tools for fast frontend and backend development, a complete plugin based admin interface and a set of ready-made apps.
+Webiny is a platform for building serverless applications and APIs.
+Out of the box, we provide a complete plugin based admin interface and a set of ready-made apps.
 It is built for self-hosting on AWS, but we do consider multi-cloud deployment in the future.

 We've created a very simple system of plugins that powers both the React apps and the API services.
 As soon as you begin developing something with Webiny, you'll be working with plugins.

 ## Webiny apps

 With Webiny, you don't have to start from scratch.
 We've developed several apps to get you going right away:

 - `Admin` - this app is a skeleton for all your administration apps.
 - `File Manager` - this app sits at the very core and handles everything related to file management.
 - `Page Builder` - this app helps you to create your pages using a visual editor, without any coding.